radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 ** Repetitive Queries – a query having exactly the same syntax (same user, same filter, same ACL)
 *** Low Volume – The size of the cache as measured by (Nb entries * entry size * 2.5) cannot exceed the amount of memory allocated for cache

+>[!note]
->[!note] for persistent cache, there is no limitation in terms of number of entries since everything is stored on disk.
+>For persistent cache, there is no limitation in terms of number of entries since everything is stored on disk.
 When fully indexed, the persistent cache provides performance levels comparable to the fastest “classic” LDAP directory and even better performance when it comes to modify operations.

 ## Cache